CloudCannon/documentation/_tutorials/photo_gallery.md

 {% endraw %}
 {% endhighlight %}

-If you upload the site to [CloudCannon](http://cloudcannon.com) (remember you'll need to add a `_config.yml`), a non-technical user can easily change content, reorder the slideshow and add/remove slides.
+If you upload the site to [CloudCannon](http://cloudcannon.com) (remember you'll need to add a `_config.yml`), a non-developer can easily change content, reorder the slideshow and add/remove slides.

 ![CloudCannon Front Matter](/img/tutorials/slideshow/cloudcannon.png){: .screenshot}